Home Introduction Foundations Sifu Neil Brown

 Perhaps the most influential Eastern martial art that Neil has trained in is the Lee style.
 From his early teens, Neil attended the late Grandmaster Chee Soo’s courses while training in classes taught by John Jordan and then John Stone, within the International Wushu Association.
 In later years John Stone moved to Australia for some time, where he successfully established some kung fu schools before returning to live in England.

-Neil said: "Although John no longer teaches Feng Shou classes, experience has shown he has retained his martial arts capacity, proving that what you put into it through years of hard work, ultimately stays with you for life."
+Neil said: " Experience has shown Sifu Stone has retained his martial arts capacity, proving that what you put into it through years of hard work, ultimately stays with you for life."

-Now after years of blending the primary underlying principles and techniques of Feng Shou and Jeet Kune Do, through practice, application, exploration and reflection, Neil's kung fu has naturally resulted in a new viewpoint.
-The essence of this has crystalised in the form of Celestial Dragon Temple Boxing, which Neil has established and continues to develop.
+After years of blending the primary underlying principles and techniques of Feng Shou, Jeet Kune Do, and Shaolin Tan Tui, through practice, application, exploration and reflection, Neil's kung fu naturally resulted in a new viewpoint.
+The essence of this crystalised in the form of Celestial Dragon Temple Boxing, which Neil established and continues to develop.
+Celestial Dragon Temple Boxing kung fu was officially recognised in 2010 by the Amateur Martial Association - the largest multi style association of Martial Arts in the United Kingdom.

-Neil also taught and graded students in Feng Shou and remains in contact with his friend and former class teacher 5th Tengchi Ted Oxley (Head of Chinese Arts Lee Style) who awarded Neil his 2nd and 3rd Tengchi grades.
+Over the years, In addition to Celestial Dragon Temple Boxing, Neil has also taught adults and junior students purely in Lee family style Feng Shou and related arts, including Tai Chi, and he remains in contact with his friend and teacher 5th Tengchi Master Ted Oxley (Head of Chinese Arts Lee Style), who awarded Neil his 2nd and 3rd Tengchi grades.

 Neil describes Ted as being "Gifted in all aspects of the Lee style taught by Chee Soo, a man of great integrity in his practice, application and teaching of the arts, and is a person who has unceasingly demonstrated true friendship."
-(Watch this space for a transcript of a recent interview with Ted Oxley).

 Black Sash instructor grade awarded to Gary Bielby by Neil Brown